Edinburgh Business School: Programmes

 The School offers a range of postgraduate programmes including a Master of Business Administration (MBA) programme, one of the largest international programmes of its kind in the world.
 The MBA is offered on-campus in Edinburgh, Dubai and Malaysia, through a network of 23 Approved Learning Partners across the world, by independent distance learning or through a combination of these routes.
 Each subject is assessed by a 3-hour written examination where all questions are compulsory.

-All 7 core courses are available in English, Chinese and Spanish, with 3 of the elective courses available in Spanish and Chinese.
-Examinations are run in over 400 centres around the world, each June and December.
+All 7 core courses are available in English, Chinese and Spanish, with 3 of the elective courses available in English, Spanish and Chinese.
+Examinations are run in over 400 centres around the world, each April, July-August and December.

 A Doctor of Business Administration (DBA) programme was introduced in 2003 and currently has 70 students pursuing their DBA research with guidance from a mentor or supervisor.
 Various Master of Science (MSc) degrees in a number of specialisms are also available at the School.

-Accreditations and rankings

-Edinburgh is accredited by royal charter.

-ACCA partnership

-Association of Chartered Certified Accountants (ACCA) and Edinburgh Business School has a joint agreement to enable ACCA Part 3 students, affiliates and members to gain a fast track entry through free-of-charge credit transfer and exemption when they matriculate for the MSc in Financial Management by distance learning or face-to-face study at a global network of centres.

-African scholarships

-Edinburgh Business School launched a major scholarship initiative in Southern Africa in 2010.
-The scheme, managed in partnership with the Canon Collins Educational & Legal Assistance Trust was for individuals in Southern African countries and was open to disadvantaged individuals resident in Africa who would find funding their MBA studies impossible.
-It was the largest known MBA Scholarship programme to be launched in Africa which would award 250 scholarships over a period of five years to people to study its flagship MBA programme.
-The scholarship programme was endorsed by Graça Machel, wife of former South African President Nelson Mandela, and enabled financially disadvantaged applicants across Africa to gain skills and expertise in management and business, helping them to effect change in their organisations and communities.
-To date, 55 scholars have graduated with their MBA and the remaining scholars are progressing well.
-The African Scholarship Scheme is now closed to new applications.